captionpoint/CaptionPoint-Server/public/will.md

 (hand slams table)
 ---
 ## ALICE:
-This is Master John Heminges’ Tap House next to *The Globe Theater*, on the boards of which he made real men, gentlemen, kings and queens, laugh with wit and wisdom and the soul of the ages,
+This is Master John Heminges’ Tap House next to *The Globe Theater*,
 ---
 ## ALICE:
+on the boards of which he made real men, gentlemen, kings and queens,
+---
+## ALICE:
+laugh with wit and wisdom and the soul of the ages,
+---
+## ALICE:
 while you were trying to think of a comeback
---
+---
+## ALICE:
 to the cheap whore who wouldn’t have you.
 ---
 ## ALICE:
 So unless you want to feel even more like the desperate asses you are,
 ---
 ## ALICE:
 you’ll learn from these gentlemen players,
 --
 steal better,
---
+---
+## ALICE:
 and go drink by your own playhouse, not ours.
 ---
 template: noise